College of Innovation and Design Resources: Competency-Based Education Student Handbook

 - Student advances based on mastery, not on seat time.

-- CBE programs in CID are 100% online and 100% Open Educational Resources.
+- CBE programs in CID are 100% online and 100% Open Educational Resources or no-cost course materials.

-- CBE courses in CID are offered in seven-week terms at a flat rate tuition.
-Students may take as many courses as they are able at no additional cost.
+- CBE courses in CID are offered in seven-week terms at a flat rate of tuition.
+Undergraduate students may accelerate into as many courses as they are able to within the five-week window of each seven-week term at no additional cost.
+Graduate students may accelerate into one extra course per term at no additional cost.

 Terms